No767/Reina/README.md

 ## Invite

-This is meant to be a private bot, so no invites of Reina will be made
+This is meant to be a private bot, so no public listings or invites of Reina will be made

 ## Licensing